alphagov/govuk-design-system-prototypes/README.md

-# Technical Documentation
+# GOV.UK design prototypes

+Prototypes exploring the idea of putting all our design guidance and tools in a single place.

 ## Getting started

-To preview or build the website, we need to use the terminal.
+To preview or build the prototype:

 Install Ruby with Rubygems, perferably with a [Ruby version manager][rvm], and the [Bundler gem][bundler].